Animals in Cyprus

 (and the wildlife page)

-This is the procedure for
+This is the alleged procedure for

-Importing a cat or dog into Cyprus from outside the EU
+Importing a cat or dog into Cyprus from OUTSIDE the EU

 2) Somebody from the veterinary department will come and inspect the premises where your cat or dog will live.